Portal2Nowhere/AspectWiki/Aspects/Hope.md

 [^5]: As long as you are alive, you should be hopeful, because it is possible that your situation will improve.

+[^6]: Something or someone that is expected to succeed.